-The immediate parent undertaking of the Company is Ladbroke Group, a company with registered address 3rd Floor One New Change London EC4M 9AF and the ultimate parent undertaking is Entain plc, a company with registered address 32 Athol Street, Douglas, Isle of Man, IM1 1JB.
-The largest and smallest group preparing consolidated group financial statements which include the Company is Entain plc for the year ended 31 December 2021.
+The immediate parent undertaking of the Company as at 31 December 2021 is Coral Eurobet Holdings Limited, a company with the registered address 3rd Floor, One New Change, London, EC4M 9AF and the ultimate parent undertaking is Entain plc, a company with registered address; 32 Athol Street, Douglas, Isle of Man, IM1 1JB.
+The only group preparing consolidated group financial statements which include the Company is Entain plc for the year ended 31 December 2021.

-Copies of the Annual Report and Financial Statements for Entain plc can be obtained from the registered office of the company at 3rd Floor One New Change London EC4M 9AF.
+Copies of the Annual Report and Financial Statements for Entain plc can be obtained from the registered office of the company at 3rd Floor One New Change, London, United Kingdom, EC4M 9AF.